-Academic Impact of Background Check: A student who fails to consent or refuses to consent to a background check or who is denied access to a clinical site based on the results of a background check may not be able to complete the clinical course requirements.
-As a result, such students will be required to withdraw from the academic program.
-GFU CON is not responsible for providing or locating alternative clinical arrangements for students in such circumstances.
+Academic Impact of Background Check: A student who fails or refuses to consent to a background check or is denied access to a clinical site based on the results of a background check may not be able to complete the clinical course requirements.
+As a result, such students may be required to withdraw from the academic program.
+GFU CON will not provide or locate alternative clinical arrangements for students in such circumstances.